 ANALYSIS:

-Percent correct data was arc-sine transformed.
+Percent correct dataspeech understand scores were arc-sine transformed.
 The first analysis used the arc-sine transformed percent correct repetition of the target sentences as the dependent variable in a repeated measures analysis of variance (RM-ANOVA) with both between- and within-subject variables.
-The between-subject variable was the CI versus vocoded NH group, and the within-subject variables were task condition (AV, AV+D, AV+ST) and talker (unaccented and accented).
-This revealed the effects of visual distraction, secondary task, and talker.
+The between-subject variable was listener group (2 levels: CI listeners, vocoded NH listeners), and the within-subject variables were task condition (3 levels: AV, AV+D, AV+ST) and talker accent (2 levels: unaccented, accented).
+This analysis should reveal the main effects of visual distraction, secondary task, and talker accent, and interactions between them.

 The “cost” of the secondary task was calculated for each subject by determining the performance on the task of counting people walking away while also repeating sentences versus that in the ST-alone condition.
 A t-test confirmed no difference in performance between groups on the ST alone condition.
 These cost values were then used as the dependent variable in an ANOVA with CI group versus NH vocoded group as the between-subject factor and talker (unaccented and accented) as the within-subject factor.

-Trial-by-trial data was collected and can be used for mixed effects models as well.
+Trial-by-trial data were collected and will be used for mixed effects models as well.

 PRELIMINARY RESULTS:

 Six CI users have been tested so far.
-ANOVA revealed significant effects of talker [F(1,5)=66.703, p<0.001] with recognition of the accented talker poorer than that of the native English talker, and distractor [F(2,10)=21.951, p<0.01] with the speech recognition in the distractor + secondary task condition worse than the others, but no significant interaction.
+ANOVA revealed significant effects of talker accent [F(1,5)=66.703, p<0.001] with recognition of the accented talker poorer than that of the native English talker.
+There was also a main effect of distractor condition [F(2,10)=21.951, p<0.01] with the speech recognition in the distractor + secondary task condition worse than the others, but no significant interaction.
 Currently, there is also no significant difference between AV and AV + distraction conditions.

 Figure 1.
 Average Performance of 6 adults with CIs divided by Native Spanish and Native English talkers in three distraction conditions.
 Bars show standard error of the mean.